AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter/README.md

 2. **Ask ChatGPT to create flashcards:** To generate flashcards for studying, provide ChatGPT with a prompt that specifies the format you desire.
 For example:

-   "ChatGPT, create flashcards on the topic of 'neural networks' using the information from the specified sources, and format them as 'Front: Your question' and 'Back: Your answer'."
+   "ChatGPT, create flashcards on the topic of 'neural networks' using the information from the specified sources, and format them as 'Front: Your question' and 'Back: Your answer' on a seperate line."

 3. **Leverage ChatGPT to become a better student:** ChatGPT can help you study more efficiently by summarizing lecture notes, explaining complex topics, and generating practice questions.
 For instance: